starting my first garden

 Things to know before starting a new garden

-1. You do not need to plant the entire packet of seeds.
-Plant enough to feed your family so you are not overwhelmed by the idea of caring for too much.
+- You do not need to plant the entire packet of seeds.
+Plant enough to feed your family without going overboard.
+Less is definitely more when first starting out.
+As you grow in skills, you can then grow the size of your garden.

-2. You do not need to toss unused seeds.
+- You do not need to toss unused seeds.
 Seeds will actually keep for 3-5 years allowing you to buy seeds this year for your next 2-3 gardens.
+Keep seeds organized in a file box so you always know what you have and what you need.

 More on Garden Layouts: